about news projects contact home

 “Area H” was intended for development as part of the Redwood Shores Master Plan's since the 1960's.
 The prior Redwood City General Plan, adopted in 1990, provided for 491 homes, a large marina, and 147,000 sq. ft. of commercial space.
 Keech believed this plan was too intensive and proposed The Preserve as “a sustainable development, which balances environmental sensitivity, community needs and economic viability.”

-The Preserve started construction in August 2008 with a scheduled fall 2010 school opening.
-We anticipate our first town homes will be available in summer 2010.
-Click here for updated information.
+The Preserve started construction in August 2008 and achieved a 2010 school opening.
+Our first town homes became available in summer 2010.
+The tidal wetlands restoration was completed in 2011.

 the story continues...